-- Unlike elections of President, there is no direct or indirect election for the post of Governor.
+- Unlike elections of the President, there is no direct or indirect election for the post of Governor.

 - The nomination of a governor by the Union and his appointment by the President in India is based on the Canadian model of government.

-What is the term of Governor’s office?
+What is the term of the Governor’s office?

 Since the Governor holds the office under the pleasure of the President, his office has no fixed term.
 President can remove the Governor and the grounds upon which he may be removed are not laid down in the constitution.